EsolMio/EsolMio-FirstGit/Java packet note/Tips of ByteArrayOutputStream&BufferedOutputStream.md

-# The differents on ByteArrayOutputStream&BufferedOutputstream
+# The differents of ByteArrayOutputStream & BufferedOutputstream
+## Same:
+ByteArrayOutputStream & BufferedOutputStream